baillieogrady/baillieogrady.com/content/posts/2020-06-15-building-a-wordpress-theme.md

 6\. **Optimise**
 ----------------

-Once tested and everything is acting as expected, I move on to optimising the website, ensuring fast page load times and a smooth editing experience.
+Once tested and everything is acting as expected, I move on to optimising the website, ensuring fast page load times and a smooth editing experience for the client.
 For this I usually install the Autoptimize plugin, lazy load images and remove any redundancies such as unnecessary plugins used throughout development.

 7\. **Documentation**
 ---------------------

-Arguably the most important part of the process is documentation.
-This is where I create a handover document detailing the build, providing a run down of how the theme was created with clear and concise instructions on how to use and populate the website using the theme.
+Arguably the most important part of the process, documentation.
+This is where I create a handover document detailing the build, providing a run down of how the theme was created and provide clear and concise instructions on how to use and populate the website using the theme.